caligaris/azure-dev-day-app-service/README.md

     ![Got to resource](media/go_to_resource.png)

-## Step 2: Deploy Github application
+## Step 2: Deploy GitHub application

 From the Overview section you will see a dashboard with different metrics and on top of them an **Essentials** section with important information including the **URL** of your new App Service web app

 ![URL](media/url.png)

+The first load might take about a minute.

 1. From left menu under the **Deployment** section click on **Deployment Center**.